List of BanG Dream! characters: Misaki Okusawa

 Misaki Okusawa (奥沢 美咲, Okusawa Misaki) is the DJ of the band, a third-year student at Hanasakigawa, and a member of her school's tennis club.
 Under the guise of a pink bear costume she used to wear for a part-time job, she goes by the stage name Michelle (ミッシェル, Misheru) while the band considers Misaki herself the band's composer and Michelle's "agent" or "friend".
 Misaki is tomboyish, reserved, sarcastic, tends to react poorly to her band's crazy and wild antics, and has a hard time staying positive no matter the situation.
 Hagumi calls her "Mii-kun".
 Misaki also likes making felt dolls for her little sister as a hobby.

-Seeking an easy part-time job, Misaki applies for an unknown position—to her dismay, she discovers it is serving as the shopping district's mascot Michelle.
-While on the job, she encounters Kokoro and is dragged into helping her recruit new members to the band.
-Despite her doubts and attempts to quit, Misaki eventually embraces her place in the band.
-Her discomfort returns during the band's amusement park restoration efforts when she questions her role in the band, but a conversation with Kokoro convinces her that she has a place in the group beyond Michelle.
-Regardless, she continues to finds herself exasperated by her bandmates' shenanigans; to her pain, none of them, aside from Kanon who sympathizes with her, believe that she is Michelle.
-Misaki becomes Hanasakigawa's student council president as a senior.

 Misaki is voiced by Tomoyo Kurosawa, while she is voiced by Shannon Emerick in the dub.